Illegal immigration: Asylum

 Unauthorised arrival into another country may be prompted by the need to escape civil war or repression in the country of origin.
-The Universal Declaration of Human Rights upheld by the United Nations guarantees the right of asylum, and as such, asylum seekers are typically treated differently from undocumented immigrants.
+The Universal Declaration of Human Rights upheld by the United Nations guarantees the right of asylum, and as such, asylum seekers are typically treated differently from illegal immigrants.
 In practice, however, many asylum seekers are subjected to exceedingly long waiting periods, isolated and unsafe detention facilities, and a high probability of being denied.
 This has led some authors to suggest that the ideal of asylum has eroded in recent years in the Global North.
 According to the 1951 Refugee Convention refugees should be exempted from immigration laws and should expect protection from the country they entered.

 Deprivation of citizenship

 In a 2012 news story, the CSM reported, "The estimated 750,000 Rohingya, one of the most miserable and oppressed minorities in the world, are deeply resentful of their almost complete absence of civil rights in Myanmar.
 In 1982, the military junta stripped the Rohingya of their Myanmar citizenship, classing them as illegal immigrants and rendering them stateless."
 In some countries, people born on national territory (henceforth not "immigrants") do not automatically obtain the nationality of their birthplace, and may have no legal title of residency.

 Persecution

 With a pattern of persecution of Christians in Iran, Iranian converts to Christianity from Islam face the death penalty.
 Peyman Malaz, chief operating officer of the PARS Equality Center, noted that "Those who arrive at the [Mexico–United States] border are often the most persecuted and desperate, such as Iranian Christians".
-Matthew Soerens, U.S. Director of Church Mobilization for World Relief, noted that in 2024, "30,000 of the 100,000 refugees resettled in the U.S. were Christians fleeing persecution."
+Matthew Soerens, US director of Church Mobilization for World Relief, noted that in 2024, "30,000 of the 100,000 refugees resettled in the US were Christians fleeing persecution."
 If deported back to Iran, converts to Christianity from Islam face the death penalty given the pattern of persecution of Christians there.